Cancer type

 Esophageal cancer can form anywhere along this four-layered tube.
 Cancer will form inside the inner layers of the esophagus and grow outward as it spreads.

-The gastroesophageal junction (GEJ junction - also called the esophagogastric junction (EGJ) or GE junction) is the place where the esophagus and stomach connect, and it’s the hotspot for a condition called Barrett’s esophagus.
-Uncontrolled heartburn can lead to this condition, which causes the lining of the esophagus to act more like stomach lining and causes cells to mutate, possibly becoming pre-cancerous.
+The gastroesophageal junction (GEJ junction - also called the esophagogastric junction (EGJ) or GE junction) is the place where the esophagus and stomach connect.
+Chronic acid reflux (where stomach acid repeatedly crosses this junction and irritates the lower esophagus) can lead to Barrett's esophagus, a condition in which the lining of the lower esophagus changes and cells may become pre-cancerous.

 Esophageal cancer is not the same thing as throat cancer; these are two different parts of the body and the cancers that form in each of these areas need unique treatment plans.